zarrs/zarrs_book/src/extensions/codec.md

         &self,
         _name: &str,
         _options: &CodecMetadataOptions,
-    ) -> Option<MetadataConfiguration> {
+    ) -> Option<Configuration> {
-        // The into comes from the auto implementation of From<T: MetadataConfigurationSerialize> for MetadataConfiguration Some(Lz4CodecConfiguration::new(self.acceleration).into())
+        // The into comes from the auto implementation of From<T: ConfigurationSerialize> for Configuration Some(Lz4CodecConfiguration::new(self.acceleration).into())
     }